 7. Species (1995)

 Not many recall this film for anything other than the absolutely gonzo amount of full frontal nudity that actress Natasha Henstridge endured for this piece, but at its core its a pretty fun sci-fi thriller.
 The SETI program makes contact with supposedly helpful aliens who give us a recipe for unlimited fuel and a sequence of DNA to splice with humans to make a bitching hybrid…so of course scientists decide to skip straight to making a booby monster instead of unlimited free energy.
 Science!
 The alien-human-nipple hybrid has one objective: mate, so it escapes in short order and tries to find a suitable donor.
 A team is assembled to hunt it, with Michael Madson, Forrest Whitaker, and Ben Kingsley (right around the time we began to realize that Ben was not just slumming it, but actively choosing bad roles) taking point.
 They almost succeed…

 It turns out that the creature is quite clever, and gives them all the slip by faking its death.
-Now faking your death as a tall gorgeous blond may be hard enough as it is, but as a tall gorgeous blond with alien DNA, you’re troubles are doubled.
+Now faking your death as a tall gorgeous blond may be hard enough as it is, but as a tall gorgeous blond with alien DNA, your troubles are multiplied.
 So our runner decides to do a little self maintenance, cutting off her own thumb and placing it on the victim before orchestrating a scenario where the feds will incinerate the body and make the ruse work, having only the surviving thumb to ID.
-It all goes to plan, and the alien should be well on her way to freely screwing the human race out of existence…but she decides that one of the science team is a perfect DNA match and seduces him, letting the team of hunters realize they’ve been duped.
-So much for a well laid plan.
+It all goes to plan, and the alien should be well on her way to freely screwing the human race out of existence…but she decides that one of dweebs on the science team is a perfect DNA match and seduces him, letting the team of hunters realize they’ve been duped.
+So much for a well “laid” plan.

 6. Clue (1985)